idevcm/idevcm/README.md

 My specialty is backend development, where I feel comfortable in solving problems, even if they resist.
 In this aspect I have a high frustration tolerance. 😅

+Two of my biggest ones have been:

++ Without previous knowledge in SpringBoot, nor Hibernate, getting the 8th place in a TechHub for Backend developers, obtaining a score of 1196 points out of 1200 possible.

-My greatest achievement has been to develop with a colleague a database management application in a week ⏱️, with no previous knowledge of the framework used. 🚀
++ Develop with a colleague a database management application in a week, also without previous knowledge of the framework used.

 I am used to work in a team, so I feel comfortable developing a project with a team of 2 to 8 people.
 I have worked with agile methodologies, such as SCRUM. 👥✨